azhestov/ruby_scripts/README.md

 # ruby_scripts
-Some script for work and learning
+Some scripts for work and learning